Southwest Flight 957 makes unplanned landing with broken window

 (CNN)A Southwest Airlines flight from Chicago to Newark, New Jersey, made an unplanned landing Wednesday after a window cracked, the Federal Aviation Administration and passengers said.

-Flight 957 was diverted to Cleveland after a report of an issue with a window aboard the aircraft, FAA spokeswoman Elizabeth Cory said.
-It landed safely at Cleveland Hopkins International Airport, she said.
+Flight 957 landed safely at Cleveland Hopkins International Airport, FAA spokeswoman Elizabeth Cory said.

+Southwest said the unscheduled stop came from a reported crack to the outer pane of the multi-pane window.

 Passenger Linda Holley texted her son Ryan with a picture of the damaged window.